Bhavinkumar-Vegad/all-checklist/checklist-en.md

 This Checklist will helpful for verify your website's General UI & General functionality.
 In future I'll add more points and modifiy all the points.
 If you have any points which are left then you can contact me ~
 Gmail:- bhavinkumarvegad@gmail.com
 Linkedin:- https://www.linkedin.com/in/bhavinkumar-vegad
 ## Quick/General Checklist for Website:
-  * [ ] Check Font family, Font styles , Font size, Font weight, Font colour
+  * [ ] Check Font family, Font styles, Font size, Font weight, Font colour
   * [ ] Check CSS properties of an element
   * [ ] Check Padding
   * [ ] Check Alignment of Image and Content